dgraph-io/dgraph-docs/content/dql/clients/_index.md

 fashion, resulting in a semi-random initial predicate distribution.
 {{% /notice %}}

-### GraphQL Clients
-Dgraph does not force or insist on any particular GraphQL client.
-Any GraphQL client, GUI, tool, or library will work well with Dgraph, and it is the users' choice which to choose.
-Dgraph only provides clients for the proprietary DQL query language.
-GraphQL clients are available for free from many organizations.

-There is however, a basic GraphQL web-based tool included in the [Dgraph cloud GUI](https://cloud.dgraph.io) for convenience.
 ### Transactions

 Dgraph clients perform mutations and queries using transactions.
 A